Myanmar v. The Bi Mon Te Nay Journalists

 Several inquiries into allegations of extraordinary renditions unearthed evidence in support of El-Masri’s claims and laid bare inconsistencies in the government’s version of events.
 On March 4 2010 the Macedonian Minister of the Interior at the time of El-Masri’s initial detainment in Macedonia (“H.K.”) gave a written statement confirming that Macedonian intelligence had communicated with the CIA about El-Masri.

-The Court examined violations of Articles 3 (prohibition of torture), 5 (prohibition against arbitrary detention), 8 (protection of private and family life), 13 (right to effective remedy) and 10 (freedom of expression).
+The Grand Chamber of the Court examined violations of Articles 3 (prohibition of torture), 5 (prohibition against arbitrary detention), 8 (protection of private and family life), 13 (right to effective remedy) and 10 (freedom of expression).

 Article 3 (prohibition of torture)